michaelhyatt/cribl-k8s-otel-demo/terraform/cribl-cloud/SETUP_CRIBL_CLOUD_TERRAFORM.md

 ## Known issues
 * Destroying doesn't always work on k8s_disk_spool Search dataset.
 Delete it manually, if needed.
 It looks like a UI quirk, since the query shows it has been deleted:
   * `dataset="$vt_datasets" id="k8s_edge_spool" | count` returns 1 after `apply` and 0 after `destroy`
+* Lakehouse creation may time out.
+Either re-run the `apply`, or